ecosystems

 4. Connecting 13/16" horizontal channels

 • Once the angled members are installed and securely tightened, start installing the 13/16" strut to them.
-Use the strut connector plates and bolts to connect 10' section together as with the larger strut.
+You can use the strut connector plates and bolts to connect 10' section together as with the larger strut for a stronger rack, however securing these together is not always needed.

-• The top and bottom horizontal strut should be inside the headers of the 12' panel or 136" from both outside edges centered on the angled strut (or 7" in from the edge).
-Secure the 13/16" strut to the angled strut using 3/8" strut nuts and 1 or 1-1/2" bolts with lock washers.
+• The top horizontal strut should be at the very top edge of the diagonals.
+Again, this is a modification of what is shown.
+The bottom should be about 6" above the end of the 12' panel.
+Secure the 13/16" strut to the angled strut using 3/8" strut nuts and 1" bolts with lock washers.
 Install the next two channels 2' inside and the fifth one one in the middle.
 These will be used to secure the panel strapping.

 • This completes the actual rack installation.